Sponsored Internships & Experiences Background Information

 At Claremont McKenna College, we believe all of our students should have the opportunity to explore careers and take advantage of experiential learning.
 We also believe that earlier experiences are more transformative, particularly during the first two years of college.
 By Junior year, we hope that you will have gained enough knowledge to focus on a particular career sector, so that you have the opportunity to gain valuable career experiences during your Junior summer to help you in your full-time recruitment.

-We define experiences as a form of experiential learning lasting a minimum of 4 weeks.
+We define internships as structured, supervised and lasting a minimum of 8 weeks.
+We define experiences as a form of structured, unsupervised experiential learning lasting a minimum of 4 weeks.

 Three reasons why you should consider participating:

 - Because it is the best way to gain valuable work experience before you graduate.

 - You can develop valuable skills and experience in finding and securing a job in the workplace.

 - You can explore a profession or industry before committing full-time.

 For more details on the 2023 SIE Program, see the 2023 SIE Program Frequently Asked Questions Page.

 Important Information about the 2023 SIE Funding Cycle